Fugitive Doctor: Costume

 The character's costume was designed by Ray Holman to reflect her sterner nature.
-Black combat trousers and boots reference the costume of the Twelfth Doctor, and additionally are meant to indicate the character has experienced combat.
-She also wears a dark-coloured Scottish tweed waistcoat and frock coat, with the tweed being included to reference Matt Smith's Eleventh Doctor, who was the first Doctor Holman designed for.
+Black combat trousers and combat boots reference the costume of the Twelfth Doctor, and additionally are meant to indicate the character has experienced combat.
+She also wears a double-breasted frock coat and waistcoat of dark tweed, with the tweed being included to reference Matt Smith's Eleventh Doctor, who was the first Doctor Holman designed for.
 The coat is period cut in reference to several "Classic series" (1963–89) Doctors.
-A brightly coloured shirt with a stand collar and frilled cuffs are used for their contrasting styles, used to represent the character's eccentric personality traits and were made from African Kente cloth as a tribute to the actor's heritage and the significance of her casting.
-This Doctor has also occasionally worn a pair of yellow sunglasses with this outfit.
+A brightly coloured poet shirt are used for their contrasting styles, used to represent the character's eccentric personality traits and were made from African Kente cloth as a tribute to the actor's heritage and the significance of her casting.
+This Doctor has also occasionally worn a pair of yellow sunglasses with this outfit, and sometimes wore a fedora with a kente hatband..